How to Find the Instruments in FL Studio (1-Minute Read)

 1) GarageBand and Logic Pro X Plugins (AU) Also Work in FL Studio

 As I said earlier, AU plugins work just fine for the macOS version of FL Studio.
-Simply put, when you’ve downloaded AU plugins like Initial Audio’s 808 Studio II Synth (from Plugin Boutique), or Komplete 13 (from Native Instruments), you can also access these in FL Studio as you did with Logic Pro X or GarageBand.
+Simply put, when you’ve downloaded AU plugins like Initial Audio’s 808 Studio II Synth (on Plugin Boutique), or Komplete 13, you can also access these in FL Studio as you did with Logic Pro X or GarageBand.

 If FL Studio is your first DAW, you won’t care about this, and you probably won’t have any plugins.
 But if you started out with GarageBand as I did, you’ll be happy to know that all of the plugins from before work just fine with your new DAW.